withastro/compiler/SYNTAX_SPEC.md

 The region between the two `---` fences.

 - The opening and closing fences are not required on their own line.
 Code may appear on the same line as both fences.
-- Only one component script block is allowed per file.
+- Only one component script is allowed per file.
 - Any amount of whitespace may appear before the opening fence or after the closing fence.
 - Any content may appear before the opening fence, but is customarily ignored.